 Even though people know how harmful smoking is, stopping can still be a significant challenge for many.
 If you want to quit smoking, Nurocoach can help.
-The practice has offices in Katy and Houston, Texas, and access to a nationwide network of highly skilled therapists via telehealth who offer expert smoking cessation programs.
+The practice has an office in Houston, Texas, and access to a nationwide network of highly skilled therapists via telehealth who offer expert smoking cessation programs.
 Call Nurocoach to discover how to free yourself from nicotine addiction, or schedule a smoking cessation consultation online today.

 Smoking cessation means quitting smoking cigarettes, cigars, pipes, or anything containing tobacco products.
 The principles also apply to anyone hooked on vaping.

 People often find it hard or impossible to stop smoking, but success is far more likely if you enroll in a medical smoking cessation program.
 Nurocoach’s counselors have years of experience supporting people as they quit smoking, achieving significantly better results than patients who manage independently.

 Smoking causes extensive damage to your body and can make mental health conditions worse.
 If you smoke, your risk of a severe and potentially life-threatening illness is far higher, particularly for life-changing conditions like cancer, cardiovascular disease, and chronic obstructive pulmonary disease (COPD, including bronchitis and emphysema).